MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 }
 ```

+Parameters
+- Location (string) - "left", "right", "down" or "up".
+- Velocity (double) - The speed at which to move the head.
+Value range: 0 to 10.

+Return Values
+Result (boolean) - Returns true if there are no errors related to this command.

 ##### SetHeadPosition - BETA
 Moves Misty's head to a given position along one of three axes (tilt, turn, or up-and-down).

-Parameters
-- Axis - string - The axis to change.
-Values are "yaw" (turn), "pitch" (up and down), or "roll" (tilt).
-- Position - double - The position to move Misty's head along the given axis.
-Value range: -5 to 5.
-- Velocity - double - The speed of the head movement.
-Value range: 0 to 10.
+Endpoint: POST api/head/position

 ```json
 {